XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 HtmlConverter.convertToPdf("<p>input</p>", new FileOutputStream("output.pdf"));
 ```

-There are a number of overloads for these methods, all of which (including the ones above)
+There are several overloads for these methods, all of which (including the ones above)
 end up calling the method with the below signature:

 ```java